 (g) Vacation or setting aside of default judgments.

 (1) Authority for court to vacate or set aside judgment.
 If a default judgment is entered in an action covered by this section against a servicemember during the servicemember’s period of military service (or within 60 days after termination of or release from such military service), the court entering the judgment shall, upon application by or on behalf of the servicemember, reopen the judgment for the purpose of allowing the servicemember to defend the action if it appears that—

 (A) the servicemember was materially affected by reason of that military service in making a defense to the action; and

 (B) the servicemember has a meritorious or legal defense to the action or some part of it.

-This section applies to any civil action or proceeding in which the plaintiff or [“plaintiff” added by P.L.
-108-454, 10 Dec 2004] defendant at the time of filing an application under this section--
+(a) Applicability of section.
+This section applies to any civil action or proceeding, including any child custody proceeding, in which the plaintiff or defendant at the time of filing an application under this section4–

 (A) A letter or other communication setting forth facts stating the manner in which current military duty requirements materially affect the servicemember’s ability to appear and stating a date when the servicemember will be available to appear.

 (B) A letter or other communication from the servicemember’s commanding officer stating that the servicemember’s current military duty prevents appearance and that military leave is not authorized for the servicemember at the time of the letter.